wwood/public_sequencing_metadata_corrections/README.md

 gsutil -m cp -r gs://my-bucket-name/sra_metadata_test/*.json .
 ```

+At this point, the files can be deleted from the bucket (e.g. from
+https://console.cloud.google.com/storage), to avoid incurring storage costs.

 Then setting up the parsing script's conda environment:
 ```sh
 mamba env create -n public_sequencing_metadata_corrections -f env.yml